-I’ve done a lot of research into the best children’s walking boots, so I thought I would share my findings with you.
+Are you looking for boys hiking boots or girls hiking boots?
+I’ve done a lot of research into the best kid’s walking boots, so I thought I would share my findings with you.
 And remember, a good pair of kids hiking boots is not just for walking in the hills, they are our footwear of choice when we’re travelling to colder destinations like Iceland and Nepal, and also for our European city breaks.

 ***Disclaimer: This post contains affiliate links.
 Should you click to purchase, this is at no extra cost to you, although I receive a small commission.
 However, this is an honest review from a Mum who loves to keep the whinges at bay when hiking with her young boys.